-The landing light should be trainable, at least in the vertical plane or optionally be supplemented by an additional fixed light or lights positioned to give a wide spread of illumination.
+The landing light should be trainable, at least in the vertical plane, or optionally be an additional fixed light or lights positioned to give a wide spread of illumination.

-NCC.IDE.H.120 Operations under VFR - flight and navigational instruments and associated equipment
+SPO.IDE.H.120 Operations under VFR - flight and navigational instruments and associated equipment

 - (a) Helicopters operated under VFR by day shall be equipped with a means of measuring and displaying the following:

-- (1) magnetic heading;
+- (1) magnetic heading,

-- (2) time in hours, minutes and seconds;
+- (2) time in hours, minutes and seconds,

-- (3) barometric altitude;
+- (3) barometric altitude,

-- (4) indicated airspeed; and
+- (4) indicated airspeed, and

 - (5) slip.

-- (b) Helicopters operated under VMC over water and out of sight of the land, or under VMC at night, or when the visibility is less than 1 500 m, or in conditions where the helicopter cannot be maintained in a desired flight path without reference to one or more additional instruments, shall be equipped, in addition to (a), with:
+- (b) Helicopters operated under VMC overwater and out of sight of the land or under VMC at night, shall be, in addition to (a), equipped with:

-- (1) a means of measuring and displaying the following:
+- (1) a means of measuring and displaying:

-- (i) attitude;
+- (i) attitude,

-- (ii) vertical speed; and
+- (ii) vertical speed, and

 - (iii) stabilised heading;

 - (2) a means of indicating when the supply of power to the gyroscopic instruments is not adequate; and

-- (3) a means of preventing malfunction of the airspeed indicating system required in (a)(4) due to condensation or icing.
+- (3) for complex motor-powered helicopters, a means of preventing malfunction of the airspeed indicating system required in (a)(4) due to condensation or icing.

+- (c) Helicopters operated when the visibility is less than 1 500 m, or in conditions where they cannot be maintained in a desired flight path without reference to one or more additional instruments, shall be, in addition to (a) and (b), equipped with a means of preventing malfunction of the airspeed indicating system required in (a)(4) due to condensation or icing.

-- (c) Whenever two pilots are required for the operation, helicopters shall be equipped with an additional separate means of displaying the following:
+- (d) Whenever two pilots are required for the operation, helicopters shall be equipped with an additional separate means of displaying:

-- (1) barometric altitude;
+- (1) barometric altitude,

-- (2) indicated airspeed;
+- (2) indicated airspeed,

-- (3) slip;
+- (3) slip,

-- (4) attitude, if applicable;
+- (4) attitude, if applicable,

-- (5) vertical speed, if applicable; and
+- (5) vertical speed, if applicable, and

 - (6) stabilised heading, if applicable.

-AMC1 NCC.IDE.H.120&NCC.IDE.H.125 Operations under VFR & operations under IFR - flight and navigational instruments and associated equipment
+AMC1 SPO.IDE.H.120 & SPO.IDE.H.125 Operations under VFR & operations under IFR - flight and navigational instruments and associated equipment